Copyright © , Temple University. All rights reserved.

 Undergraduate Retention and Graduation

 Retention and graduation rates represent an important indirect measure of student learning.
 Temple tracks the retention and graduation of first-time full-time students using IPEDS federal reporting standards.
-The retention and graduation rate graphs below are taken from the Temple University 2017-2018 Fact Book.
-Please refer to the Fact Book for additional detail on undergraduate student success at Temple.
+Data regarding Temple's retention and graduation rates can be found in the annually updated Temple University Fact Book.

 Student Achievement Measure